 Emily P.G.
 Erickson

-Today Emily lives in Saint Paul, Minnesota, with her husband and three sons.
-To recharge, she loves to create plant-based meals for her family and stroll along the Mississippi River with friends.
+Today, Emily lives in Saint Paul, Minnesota, with her husband and three sons.
+To recharge, she loves to create plant-based meals for her family and walk and run along the Mississippi River with friends.

 info Subjects